Management

 3. Goals for the joint demonstration test

-F&LC's vision is "Change the taste of everyday life.
-Spread joy to the world."
-We believe that "sustainable procurement of seafood" is important to continue delivering safe and delicious food to our customers.
+F&LC’s vision—“Discovering new tastiness, Sharing moments of joy.”We believe that “sustainable procurement of seafood” is important to continue delivering safe and delicious food to our customers.
 To achieve this, we are working to build a foundation for stable procurement by working with aquaculture operators who can ensure planned procurement while also using appropriate wild fish.
 We also aim to procure sustainable seafood resources by researching seafood that responds to environmental changes and improving productivity at aquaculture sites through collaboration with companies.

-The aim is to create a sustainable fisheries management model through comprehensive demonstration testing from upstream to downstream, bringing together the Yanmar Group's aquaculture-related technology, Owase Bussan's aquaculture production system, and F&LC's knowledge of the fisheries industry.
+The aim is to create a sustainable fisheries management model through comprehensive demonstration testing from upstream to downstream, bringing together the Yanmar Group’s aquaculture-related technology, Owasebussan’s aquaculture production system, and F&LC’s knowledge of the fisheries industry.

 4. Aquaculture-related technologies